BR British Rail Crimson & Cream

 (68201 – 68206)

-the amount of luggage carried on certain Boat Trains exceeded the capacity of
+occasions the amount of luggage carried on certain Boat Trains exceeded the

-the MLV vehicles requiring the employment of two MLV vehicles.
-However, this
+capacity of the MLV vehicles requiring the employment of two MLV vehicles.

-led to an excessive power to weight ratio and the conductor rail index of 16
+However, this led to an excessive power to weight ratio and the conductor rail

-maximum that the electrical equipment in the substations could handle.
+formation was the maximum that the electrical equipment in the substations

 In